Planning appeal vs resubmission – which should you choose?

 On the other hand, if you or your firm are conflict-averse, then an appeal might seem like an unpleasant process.
 You’ll be arguing that the council officials don’t understand what they are talking about while they will be questioning the expertise of your architects or planners.
 The much more polite option would be put in a new submission that makes clear concessions to the council.

-But what if, in the second example, the council officer had contradicted them self in their conclusions or misinterpreted national policy?
+But what if, in the second example, the council officer had contradicted themselves in their conclusions or misinterpreted national policy?
 And in the first case, what if the council had clearly signalled a compromise was possible?

 It’s vital you keep your instincts in check and get the best available advice.